József Lenz: Biography

 In 1937, József Lenz built his cold storehouse in Budaörs, mainly for storing Hungarian peaches.
 In summer, apricots, plums, etc. used to pre-cool exports.
 In winter, however, apples were stored in it, averaging 100 wagons a year.
 He became the greatest promotor and defensor of the famous apricot production in the city.
 In 1939, immediately after the outbreak of World War II, the Lenz company imported large quantities of important colonial goods such as cocoa beans, pepper, coffee, and tea to Hungary.
 This provided the care for many months.
 With stocks running out and at the end of 1941, without foreign exchange, he made compensations for the importation of these items that others could not do without a similar license in principle.
 At the same time, it also provided a significant part of the country's copper sulphate supply.
 In 1941, the Lenz Company generated more than one million Swiss francs in net currency for the National Bank by selling Turkish citrus fruits in Switzerland, such as delivering raisins to chocolate factories.
 He farmed on his 800-acre cadastral acre estate in Nyékládháza for years; He had an orchard of 300 acres in the same place.
 Two wagons a month exported fattened cattle from Nyékládháza; The sale of Yorkshire sows was already advertised in the newspaper in 1926.
 József Lenz also owned land in Bükkaranyos, where it had 54 cadastral holdings, in Kesznyét, where it had 935 kh, and Debrecen-Pacon, where it had 281 kh.
 József Lenz had a total of 1,475 cadastral moons in four settlements.

 József Lenz' daughter was Klára Lenz (1924–2013) a Hungarian Gobelin tapestry artist, landowner who emigrated to Venezuela during World War II.
 She was the wife of the Hungarian nobleman Endre Farkas de Boldogfa (1908–1994), Major of the General Staff of the Hungarian Armies during World War II, who hailed from the noble family Farkas de Boldogfa of the Zala county; he was the son of dr. István Farkas de Boldogfa (1875–1921), jurist, supreme chief magistrate of district of Sümeg (főszolgabíró) in the county of Zala, and the noble lady Erzsébet Persay de Persa (1885—1913).

 After the Second World War József Lenz moved with his family to Switzerland where he lived for four years.
-During his stay there, his youngest son Franz was born in Zurich.
-Later József Lenz he moved with his family first to Venezuela, then he moved to Colombia.
+During his stay there, his youngest son Franz was born in Zürich.
+Later József Lenz moved with his family first to Venezuela, then he moved to Colombia.

 He died March 14, 1965, in Bogotá, Colombia.